DOSYCORPS/c-optihash/README.md

 The first command line argument value `file` is the file name to hash.

-These are the outputs for each character length variant after modifying the lengths in the variables `g` and `o` and the value in the variable `h`.
+These are the outputs for each character length variant after modifying the lengths in the variables `g` and `m` and the value in the variable `h`.

 ``` console
 # 1 character